Underground Hospital, Mount Isa: History

 The entrance was again closed, but reopened in 1994.
 While the entrance was again open and its future was being discussed in the media, a fire broke out in the southern tunnel at 1.30am on 27 August 1994.
 Queensland Fire Services found water was ineffective and, not knowing the layout of the interior, or the source of the fire, they waited until daylight and filled the tunnel with high expansion foam to extinguish the fire.
 The Mines Rescue Unit and volunteers later removed most of the burnt timber and stacked it at the main entrance.

-In response to the fire, the hospital administration installed a locked trapdoor of heavy steel mesh over the collapsed entrance, and the entrance has remained open but secure against entry for the past three years.
+In response to the fire, the hospital administration installed a locked trapdoor of heavy steel mesh over the collapsed entrance, and the entrance has remained open but secure against entry for the next three years.
 A public meeting in late 1995 showed that community support has swung strongly in favour of conserving and developing the underground hospital rather than again burying the entrance.

 In 1996 a steering committee, representing the owners, heritage conservation organisations and corporate and community representatives, was formed to manage the future of the underground hospital.
 A conservation strategy, funded under the Queensland Heritage Grants Program and the National Trust of Queensland, was prepared at the request of the steering committee.
 Vandals lighted a second fire on Sunday 26 October 1997 causing further damage to the interior.

-Plans are in place for the interior of the hospital to be cleared by Green Corps (Young People for the Environment) and volunteer labour.
+Plans were in place for the interior of the hospital to be cleared by Green Corps (Young People for the Environment) and volunteer labour.
 The work will be carried out in consultation with the Cultural Heritage Branch of the Environmental Protection Agency.
 All artefacts will be documented, tagged and stored at the North West Queensland Museum in Mount Isa.
 Re-timbering of the interior will be carried out under the supervision of Mount Isa Mines engineers who will also provide some of the equipment required for the project.